wdonne/pincette-aws-assume-role/README.md

     aws_session_token=XXXXXXXXXX
 ```

-You can mount this in a pod as a volume at `~/.aws`.
-The pod will see it as the file `~/.aws/credentials`.
+Set the environment variable `AWS_SHARED_CREDENTIALS_FILE` to `/.aws/credentials`.
+You can then mount this in a pod as a volume at `/.aws`.
+The pod will see it as the file `/.aws/credentials`.
 This is an example:

 ```yaml
 apiVersion: v1